elasalle/Covid_R_L_estim/README.md

 # NEW: Multivariate synthetic infection counts generation

 ### Synthetic infection counts generation
-The infection counts generation codes are associated to the paper written by J. Du, B. Pascal, and P. Abry, “Compared performance of Covid19 reproduction number estimators based on realistic synthetic data,” in GRETSI’23 XXIX`eme Colloque Francophone de Traitement du Signal et des Images, Grenoble, France, Aug.28 - Sept.
+This work is associated to the paper written by J. Du, B. Pascal, and P. Abry, “Compared performance of Covid19 reproduction number estimators based on realistic synthetic data,” in GRETSI’23 XXIX`eme Colloque Francophone de Traitement du Signal et des Images, Grenoble, France, Aug.28 - Sept.
 1 2023, also <a href="https://hal.science/hal-04032614v2/document"> available on HAL </a>.